jdittrich/StatistikFalschGemacht/p-value.rst

      Cartoon from xkcd, by Randall Munroe. http://xkcd.com/882/

+Wie in dem Comic dargestellt, gibt es die mehrfache Möglichkeit falsche Positivresultate zu finden, wenn man mehrfach Daten vergleicht.
+Wenn ich, z.B.
+20 Gummibärchensorten vergleiche, die bei niemandem Akne auslösen aber auf eine Korrelation von Gummibärchensorte auf einem Signifikanzniveau von :math:`p < 0,05` schauehabe ich eine Wahrscheinlichkeit von 64% auf ein falsch-positives Ergebnis [Smith:1987uz]_.

+..
 As you can see, making multiple comparisons means multiple chances for a false positive.
 For example, if I test 20 jelly bean flavors which do not cause acne at all, and look for a correlation at :math:`p < 0.05` significance, I have a 64% chance of a false positive result.\ :cite:p:`Smith:1987uz` If I test 45  materials, the chance of false positive is as high as 90%.

+Es ist einfach, mehrfache vergleiche durchzuführen und es muss nicht so offensichtlich sein wie das Testen von 20 möglichen Wirkstoffen.
+Miss’ die Symptome von einem dutzend Patienten für ein dutzend  Wochen und teste auf signifikante Verbesserungen.
+Bums, das sind zwölf Vergleiche!
+Teste das Auftreten von dreiundzwanzig Nebenwirklungen.
+Leider sündigst du auch hier. verschicke eine zehnseitige Umfrage, in der du nach Nähe zu Atomkraftwerken, Milchkonsum, Alter, Anzahl männlicher Cousins, Lieblingspizzabelag, aktuelle Sockenfarbe und einge andere Faktoren fragst.
+Du wirst herrausfinden das *irgendetwas* scheinbar  mit  :math:`p < 0,05` Krebs verursacht.
+Wenn du nur genug Fragen fragst, ist es unausweichlich.

+..
 It's easy to make multiple comparisons, and it doesn't have to be as obvious as testing twenty potential medicines.
 Track the symptoms of a dozen patients for a dozen weeks and test for significant benefits during any of those weeks: bam, that's twelve comparisons.
 Check for the occurrence of twenty-three potential dangerous side effects: alas, you have sinned.
 Send out a ten-page survey asking about nuclear power plant proximity, milk consumption, age, number of male cousins, favorite pizza topping, current sock color, and a few dozen other factors for good measure, and you'll find that *something* causes cancer.
-Ask enough questions and it's inevitable.
+Ask nough questions and it's inevitable.

 A survey of medical trials in the 1980s found that the average trial made 30 therapeutic comparisons.
 In more than half of the trials, the researchers had